fabianaiolfi/pytorch-rnn-lm/kaomoji/readme.md

 # Kaomoji Generator
-This is an attempt to generate [kaomojis](https://en.wikipedia.org/wiki/Emoticon#Japanese_style_(kaomoji)) using an RNN language model.
+The following is an exercise in Machine Translation during the spring semester 2020 at the University of Zurich.
+It is an attempt to generate [kaomojis](https://en.wikipedia.org/wiki/Emoticon#Japanese_style_(kaomoji)) using an RNN language model.
 Around 10'000 different kaomojis were scraped from [japaneseemoticons.me](http://japaneseemoticons.me/all-japanese-emoticons/), preprocessed and then used as training data.

 To create your own kaomoji generator, please follow these steps: